I'm 61 and need $50,000 for home repairs. Should I borrow, given today's rates, or take a withdrawal from my $950,000 401(k)?

 That said, Zhu warns that if you have a traditional 401(k), as opposed to a Roth, your withdrawals aren't tax-free.
 Rather, they're taxed as ordinary income.
 If you're still working, says Zhu, the combination of your paycheck and a large 401(k) withdrawal could bump you into a higher tax bracket.

-Zhu also points out that while you may not be covered by Medicare if you're only 61, you may have a spouse who's on Medicare, or who will be in a couple of years.
+Zhu also points out that while you might not be covered by Medicare if you're only 61, you could have a spouse who's on Medicare, or who will be in a couple of years.
 If so, your higher income this year could impact their Medicare premium costs in two years and potentially subject them to IRMAAs.

 A 401(k) loan could be a better option than a withdrawal